 The subject of mug betting is a hotly debated topic and the simple truth is that nobody knows what the best mug betting practices are, or if it’s worth doing at all.

-Why do we need to mug bet?
+Why do you need to mug bet?

 Just like any other company, all bookmakers have a business model and if a customer doesn’t satisfy that model, bookmakers will restrict their accounts.
 This is known as ‘gubbing’ and it makes good business sense for them to do so.